 Your research proposal will be used to assess the quality and originality of your ideas, whether you are able to think critically and whether you have a grasp of the relevant literature.
 It also gives us important information about the perspectives you intend to take on your research area, and how you fit into the department's research profile overall.
 This is helpful when assigning a supervisor.

 If you are applying to study an Economics postgraduate research programme, our advice and requirements are slightly different:

 We encourage you to discuss your proposal informally with a potential supervisor before making a formal application to ensure it is of mutual interest.

 Please note that we cannot guarantee that we will be able to allocate you to the supervisor you initially contact and that we may allocate you to another expert in the area.

 You will not be forced to follow the proposal exactly once you have started to study.
 It is normal for students to refine their original proposal, in light of detailed literature review, further consideration of research approaches and comments received from your supervisors (and other academic staff).

 Pitfalls to avoid

-We often have to reject students who meet the academic requirements but who have not produced a satisfactory research proposal.
+We sometimes have to reject students who meet the academic requirements but have not produced a satisfactory research proposal, therefore:

 - Make sure that your research idea, question or problem is very clearly stated and well-grounded in academic research.